agracey/devtoolsblog/content/reviews/abstractions/helm.md

 The first thing to do is create a mysql database instance.
 With this, we need a deployment and a service to let wordpress talk to it.

-Note: Some of the needed values are Helm magic.
-I'm simplifying some of the indirection ()
+Note: I've simplified some of the helm magic available for ease of writing.

 Let's create a new file called `templates/mysql-deploy.yaml`: